DisruptivelyUseful/handheld-light-graffiti/README.md

 ![](images/justicecenter2.jpeg)

-**Notes about this repository**: We have provided .svg files for laser cutting stencils here in the correct size for the flashlight that we link to and used in the build in the tutorial video.
-You may need to resize the stencil for your flashlight if it is a different size.
+**Notes about this repository**: To help with creating stencils for your projector, we have provided both .pdf files for [printing transparencies](https://github.com/DisruptivelyUseful/handheld-light-graffiti/tree/master/transparency-stencil-files) and .svg files for [laser cutting acrylic or wood stencils](https://github.com/DisruptivelyUseful/handheld-light-graffiti/tree/master/lasercut-stencil-files) in the correct size for the flashlight that we link to in this tutorial.
+You may need to resize the stencils for your flashlight if it is a different size.

 # Handheld Light Graffiti Projector Tutorial